 National Oceanic and Atmospheric Administration/Antarctic Marine Living Resource (NOAA/AMLR) Program Cape Shirreff Camp Support

 Dr. Douglas John Krause

 Supporting Stations: ARSV Laurence M. Gould

 Cape Shirreff is located on Livingston Island in Antarctic Specially Protected Area (ASPA) 149.
 The facility at this site, also referred to as Cape Shirreff, is owned by the National Oceanic and Atmospheric Administration (NOAA) and is maintained and operated by NOAA with support from the National Science Foundation.
 Specifically, research is conducted by the Antarctic Marine Living Resource (AMLR) program of NOAA’s Southwest Fisheries Science Center (SWFC).
 Cape Shirreff currently supports a NOAA-funded project conducting seabird and marine mammal research.
 The facility was built in the 1996-97 austral summer at NOAA direction and supported by Antarctic Support Associates, the NSF Antarctic contractor at that time.
-Since then, it has been NOAA-occupied with U.S. Antarctic Program (USAP) support limited to personnel transport and camp openings and closings.

 Field Season Overview